We know what we want to do - how do we do it?

 Cochrane Interactive Learning is an online course provides over 10 hours of self-directed learning on the complete systematic review process for both new and experienced review authors.

-The CREBP SRA is a purpose built to speed up multiple steps in the Systematic Review (SR) process.
+The CREBP Systematic Review Accelerator (SR Accelerator) is a purpose built to speed up multiple steps in the Systematic Review (SR) process.
 It is freely available for anyone in the world to use.
 Current tools are being continually reviewed and refined with additional tools being developed.

 OAIster is a union catalog of millions of records that represent open access resources.
 This catalog was built through harvesting from open access collections worldwide using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
 Today, OAIster includes more than 50 million records that represent digital resources from more than 2,000 contributors.